 DCCR Organisation and Structure

-The DCCR is a clinical research collaboration between TCD, UCD, RCSI, MMI and the associated Dublin Area teaching hospitals, including St. James’s Hospital - the location of the new Wellcome Trust HRB Clinical Research Facility.
+The DCCR is a clinical research collaboration between TCD, UCD, RCSI, MMI and the associated Dublin Area teaching hospitals.
+Because of its large population Dublin is the focus of the DCCR’s clinical research activities.
+However, in some areas studies are supported by DCCR Network infrastructure across the country.

 DCCR Governance Arrangements

-As TCD is the host institution for this award, it has ultimate responsibility to the Wellcome Trust and Health Research Board for this Award.
+As TCD is the host institution for this award, it has ultimate responsibility to the Wellcome Trust and Health Research Board.
 TCD is supported in this role by the DCCR Consortium Board, which is comprised of representatives from the DCCR partner organisations (TCD, RCSI, UCD, MMI and St. James’s Hospital).

 In addition, the HRB, Wellcome Trust and TCD have agreed to establish a DCCR Oversight Board to independently report on the progress of the DCCR Programme.
 The Oversight Board is comprised of an internationally recognised panel with expertise in the area of clinical research facilities, networks and programmes.

 The DCCR Programme is operationally managed as two interrelated sub-programmes.
-At the St. James’s Hospital campus, the Clinical Research Centre is jointly governed by St. James’s Hospital Board and TCD through a Management Committee.
+At the St. James’s Hospital campus, the Clinical Research Facility is jointly governed by St. James’s Hospital Board and TCD through a Governance Board.